 But this clears the way for the final gut punch in “I Carry You With Me,” which lays bare the painful reality for undocumented immigrants in this country.
 Even as a business owner, there is no guarantee Iván can ever go home again without being denied entry back into the U.S. We’ve all heard the horror stories, but these small cruelties become just as heartbreaking — especially when rendered so viscerally and elegantly on film.

-After premiering at Sundance, “I Carry You With Me” played the New York Film Festival on October 2.
-Sony Pictures Classics will release the film on January 8, 2021.
+After premiering at Sundance, “I Carry You With Me” played the New York Film Festival.

 As new movies open in theaters during the COVID-19 pandemic, IndieWire will continue to review them whenever possible.
 We encourage readers to follow the safety precautions provided by CDC and health authorities.
 Additionally, our coverage will provide alternative viewing options whenever they are available.